HERE Map Data Download

 The first active approach is where you request the download of map data packages which cover an entire country or region using the

 MapLoader APIs.
 You do this by selecting from a list of map packages.
-A map package may be a state (such as California), region, or a country (such as England).
+A map package may be a state (such as California), region, or a country (such as Belgium).

 The second active approach is where you explicitly trigger a fetch of map data through the

 MapDataPrefetcher APIs by specifying a bounding box or a radius around a route.
-The resulting downloaded map data is stored in the same cache used in the passive download approach, where the cache size is limited to 256 MB.
-The SDK does not place a limit on the size of the area requested for download, but it is expected developers are aware of this cache limit and only request areas that result in map data download size of under the 256 MB limit.
-You can get a size estimate of the map data that will be downloaded through the
+The resulting downloaded map data is stored in the same cache used in the passive download approach, where the cache size by default is 256 MB.
+The SDK does not place a limit on the size of the area requested for download, but it is expected developers are aware of this cache limit and only request areas that result in map data download size of under this limit.
+You can get a size estimate of the map data that will be downloaded via the

 The next example shows a 160 km route from New York to Philadelphia with a radius (route corridor width) of 500 m.
 The map data downloaded is about 100 MB.